lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Protocols**

 - DNSSEC

+      Domain Name System Security Extensions.
+Prevents DNS poisoning by using digital signatures to validate DNS responses.
+DNS can confirm the integrity of data if it receives a DNSSEC enabled response that has digital signatures.

 - SSH

+      TCP 22.
+Secure shell.
+Used to encrypt traffic in transit.
+Can be used to encrypt other protocols such as FTP.
+Used as a replacement for Telnet because Telnet doesn't encrypt traffic for remote administration.
+SCP (Secure Copy) is based on SSH and is used to copy encrypted files over a network.

 - S/MIME
 - SRTP

+      Secure Real-time Transport Protocol.
+RTP delivers voice and video over IP networks.
+Includes VoIP, media streaming, etc.
+      SRTP provides encryption, message authentication, and integrity for RTP.
+Protects against replay attacks.

 - LDAPS

+      LDAP uses TCP 389.
+It is used to communicate with directories like AD.
+      LDAPS encrypts data using TLS and uses port 636

 - FTPS

+      File Transfer Protocol Secure.
+Extension of FTP that uses TLS to encrypt FTP traffic.
+Some implmentations use TCP 989 and 990.
+      Can also encrypt FTP traffic on TCP 20 and 21.

 - SFTP

+      TCP 22.
+Secure FTP is also based on SSH and is used to transmit files in an encrypted format.
+Used to encrypt many different protocols.

 - SNMPv3

+      Simple Network Management Protocol V3.

 - SSL/TLS

+      Secure Sockets Layer/Transport Layer Security.
+SSL has a vulnerability that was not patched.
+TLS is strictly better.

 - HTTPS

+      HTTP: Hypertext Transfer Protocol.
+TCP 80.
+Transmits web traffic on the Internet.
+Uses HTML to display webpages.
+      HTTPS: TCP 443.
+Encrypts web traffic to be secure while in transit.
+Indicated by a lock icon.
+Uses SSL or TLS.

 - Secure POP/IMAP

+      POP3 (Post Office Protocol V3) transfers emails from servers to clients over TCP 110.
+Secure POP encrypts POP3 with SSL or TLS and can use TCP 995.
+However, it is recommended to use STARTTLS to create a secure connecion on TCP 110.
+      IMAP4 (Internet Message Acess Protocol V4) stores emails on email servers.
+Allows users to organize and manage folders on the email server (Ex: Goodle Mail).
+Uses TCP 143.
+Secure IMAP encrypts with SSL or TLS and can use TCP 993, but it is recommended to use STARTTLS to use TCP 143.
+      STARTTLS allows encrypted versions of protocols to use the same port as the unencrypted version.

 **Use cases**

 - Voice and video
 - Time synchronization

+      Sometimes systems need to be using the same time.
+Ex: Kerberos requires systems to be synchronized and within 5 minutes of each other.
+      NTP (Network Time Protocol) causes all members of a domain to synchronize with their domain controller.
+SNPT (Simple NTP) doesn't use complex algorithms and is less accurate.

 - Email and web
 - File transfer
 - Directory services
 - Remote access

+      Make changes from a desk computer instead of from a server room.
+SSH, RDP (Remote Desktop Protocol) TCP or UDP 3389, and VPNs support remote access.

 - Domain name resolution

+      UDP and TCP 53.
+DNS's primary use is to resolve domain names to IP addresses.
+Data is hosted in zones, which are like databases.
+      These zones include records such as:
+      - A: host record.
+Holds the host name and IPv4 address
+      - AAAA: host record.
+Holds the host name and TPv6 address.

 - Routing and switching
 - Network address allocation

+      Private networks are only allowed to have private IP ranges.
+These are defined in RFC 1918:
+      10.x.y.z
+      1712.16.y.z - 172.32.y.z
+      192.168.y.z

+      IPv6 uses unique local addresses instead of private IP addresses

 - Subscription services

+      Refers to subscription based business models.
+Common to use HTPPS connections for security.
+SMTP is used to send automated emails to notify of subscription endings.

 # 3.0 Architecture and Design